 In the future, your percentage ownership in Carrier may be diluted because of equity issuances for acquisitions, capital market transactions or otherwise, including any equity awards that we will grant to our directors, officers and employees.
 Our employees will have stock-based awards that correspond to shares of our common stock after the distribution as a result of the conversion of and/or adjustments to their UTC stock-based awards.
 Such awards will have a dilutive effect on our earnings per share, which could adversely affect the market price of our common stock.
-We also plan to issue additional stock-based awards, including annual awards, new hire awards and periodic retention awards, as applicable, to our directors, officers and other employees under our employee benefits plans as part of our ongoing equity compensation program.
+From time to time, we will issue additional stock-based awards to our employees under our employee benefits plans.

-We cannot guarantee the timing, amount or payment of dividends on our common stock.
+We cannot quarantee the timing, amount or payment of dividends on our common stock.